-The Group is committed to upholding high standards of business ethics and integrity.
-To this end, the Group has established a Code of Ethics which is applicable to Directors and a Code of Conduct for employees.
-The codes address the responsibilities of Directors and employees and business ethics such as conflict of interest fair dealings, anti-fraud, protection of company property information, and resources, etc.
+The Group has a Code of Ethics applicable to the Directors and a Code of Conduct for employees.
+The codes communicate the Group's ethical standards, including the responsibilities of Directors and employees in relation to ethical business practices, declaration of conflict of interest, fair dealings, antifraud, protection of company property, information, and resources.